 · Are you a ‘do-it-yourself’ person who likes home projects?

 · If you think a co-op is for you, can you handle co-op board drama and putting your personal life on blast for a co-op board?
 Co-op boards can reject your application without letting you know why.

 · Besides your mortgage, condo and co-op fees can add up.
 If your shared property needs repair, maintenance, and upkeep, can you afford an assessment added on to your monthly costs?

 · Generally speaking, if you buy a single-family home, you are free to live in it as you wish.
 If you buy a condo, co-op, or townhouse, chances are you will be restricted from doing what you want by the covenants, conditions, and restrictions (CC&R’s) of your homeowners’ association.

-Superior Mortgage Company, Inc. specializes in residential and commercial loans, providing a wide range of products and services to give you the best options for your mortgage loan.
-Regardless of whether your credit score and DTI ratios need improving, we want to help.
-We will help you make the smartest choice because our experience and skills are second to none.
-Call Superior Mortgage Company, Inc. at 845-883-8200 or email email@example.com for additional information.
-Let us help make your dreams a reality.
+Superior Mortgage Co., Inc. has all the information you need about residential and commercial loans and offers a wide range of products and services to give you the best options for your mortgage loan.
+Call Superior Mortgage Co., Inc. at 845-883-8200 or email email@example.com for additional information